eBayClassifiedsGroup/graphite-news/README.md

     $ graphite-news -h

-    Usage: graphite-news [-i sec] [-p port] [-s graphite url] -l logfile
+    Usage: graphite-news [-i sec] [-p port] [-s graphite url] [-r] -l logfile

       -i=5000: Number of [ms] interval for Web UI's to update themselves.
 Clients only update their config every 5min
       -l=[]: One or more locations of the Carbon logfiles we need to tail.
              (F.ex. -l file1 -l file2 -l *.log)
-      -p=2934: Port number the webserver will bind to (pick a free one please) -s="http://localhost:8080": URL of the Graphite render API, no trailing slash.
+      -p=2934: Port number the webserver will bind to (pick a free one please) -r=false: If set, report our own statistics every minute to a graphite host -rh="localhost:2003": Change the graphite host for pushing metrics towards -rp="graphite-news.metrics": Prepend all metric names with this string -s="http://localhost:8080": URL of the Graphite render API, no trailing slash.
 Apple rendezvous domains do not work (like http://machine.local, use IPs in that case)

 The two important ones are the input (`-l` should point to the carbon logfile,